chandan22140/LoRA-ViT-Scratch/README.md

-# Vision Transformer (ViT) with LoRA-based Adaptation
+# Vision Transformer (ViT) with LoRA-based Adaptation in Scratch

 ## Overview
 This project fine-tunes a Vision Transformer (ViT-B/16) model with **Low-Rank Adaptation (LoRA)** on the **Tiny-ImageNet dataset**.
 LoRA enables parameter-efficient fine-tuning by introducing trainable low-rank decompositions into pre-trained models while keeping most parameters frozen.